Tyler Higbee: 2024 season

 Higbee began the 2024 season on the reserve/PUP list while recovering from knee surgery.
 He was activated on December 17.
-On December 22, 2024 in Higbee's first game back from injury, he had one reception that went for 11 yards and a touchdown in the fourth quarter that helped secure the Rams a 19-9 victory against the New York Jets at MetLife Stadium.
+On December 22, 2024 in Higbee's first game back from injury, he had one reception that went for 11 yards and a touchdown in the fourth quarter that helped secure the Rams a 19–9 victory against the New York Jets at MetLife Stadium.
 Higbee finished the regular season with eight receptions for 66 yards and two TDs in his three starts.
-In the Rams' 27-9 NFC Wild Card victory over the Minnesota Vikings, Higbee led the team with five receptions for 58 yards (all in the first quarter), including a 23-yard reception from quarterback Matthew Stafford that set up L.A.'s first score of the game.
+In the Rams' 27–9 NFC Wild Card victory over the Minnesota Vikings, Higbee led the team with five receptions for 58 yards (all in the first quarter), including a 23-yard reception from quarterback Matthew Stafford that set up L.A.'s first score of the game.
 However, Higbee suffered a chest injury later in the first half which forced him from the game and he did not return.
-Against Philadelphia in the NFC Divisional Playoff, Higbee caught seven passes for 54 yards, including a 4-yard TD in the first quarter of the Rams' 28-22 loss.
+Against Philadelphia in the NFC Divisional Playoff, Higbee caught seven passes for 54 yards, including a 4-yard TD in the first quarter of the Rams' 28–22 loss.

 2025 season

-Higbee began the 2025 season as Los Angeles' starting tight end, recording 190 yards and two touchdowns in nine games.
+Higbee began the 2025 season as Los Angeles' starting tight end, recording 190 yards and two touchdowns while playing in nine of the Rams' first 10 games.
 After suffering an ankle injury in Week 11 against the Seattle Seahawks, he was placed on injured reserve on November 19, 2025.
+Ahead of the team's Week 18 matchup against the Arizona Cardinals, Higbee was activated on January 3, 2026.
+Returning to the starting lineup, Higbee caught five passes for a team-high 91 yards and a touchdown (all single-game highs for the season) in the Rams' 37–20 victory.
+Higbee finished his 10th season with the Rams catching 25 passes for 281 yards and three touchdowns.
+Though Higbee wasn't listed as a starting tight end in the NFC Wild Card Game against Carolina, he played the majority of the offensive snaps and had two receptions for 45 yards in the Rams' 34–31 victory over the Panthers.
+Against the Chicago Bears in an NFC Divisional Round Game, Higbee had one reception for 27 yards, which led to a second quarter field goal in the Rams' 20–17 overtime victory.
+Higbee started at tight end in the NFC Championship Game against the Seattle Seahawks and caught one pass for 12 yards in the Rams' 31–27 loss.

+2026 season

+After comtemplating retirement, on March 5, 2026, Higbee signed a two-year contract extension with the Rams reportedly worth $8 million.
+Higbee had two receptions for 12 yards in the Rams' season-opening game played in Melbourne, Australia, but had one fumble which led to a field goal in San Francisco's 27-7 victory.